w3f/Grants-Program/applications/chain-extension-suite.md

 ### `pallet_assets_extensions` and `pallet_nfts_extensions`

-The Substrate framework's FRAME provides `pallet_assets` for fungible tokens and `pallet_nft` for non-fungible tokens (NFTs), aligning with the prevalent token standards in the blockchain domain.
+The Substrate framework's FRAME provides `pallet_assets` for fungible tokens and `pallet_nfts` for non-fungible tokens (NFTs), aligning with the prevalent token standards in the blockchain domain.
 On the smart contract side, ink! adheres to PSP-22 for fungible tokens and PSP-34 for NFTs.

 Within the objective of this grant we develop `pallet_assets_extensions` and `pallet_nft_extensions`.
 These extensions aim to expose chain extension functionality for `pallet_assets` and `pallet_nft`, thereby creating a bridge for enhanced interaction between the Substrate runtime and the smart contract environment of ink!.